 - Pour liquid in the bottom of the roasting pan into a gravy separator.
-Skim off all fat* and measure out 1 cup drippings.
+Skim off all fat* and measure out 1 cup drippings for the sauce.

-- Mash together room temperature butter with flour, set aside.
+- In a separate small bowl, mash together room temperature butter with flour and set side.

-- When duck is complete, whisk in 1 cup duck drippings mixture, salt and butter-flour mixture.
-Lastly, stir in orange marmalade.
+- Whisk 1 cup duck drippings mixture with salt and butter-flour to make a thick paste.
+Stir in orange marmalade.

 - Caramelized mixture should still be fairly warm, whisk with duck dripping-orange marmalade to make one sauce.